tsnapp91/web-code-along-user-data-management/README.md

-# Code-Along 2.1 - Higher Order Functions, Callback Functions, and Advanced Array Methods - Solution

-## Setup
-1. Clone the project
-2. cd into the directory
-3. run `npm install`
-4. run `npm start` to start the local dev server

-Tested on Node v16.14.0->LTS.
+# Code-Along Project - User Data Management App - Information and Setup

+## Make sure you DID NOT FORK -- You will not have access to all of the code required for each Code-Along!
+If you forked, simply delete this clone and re-clone from the BloomTech URL.

 ## Navigation Between App Versions
-- Starter and Solution code are always available to learners for every Code-Along.
+- You will need to access the appropriate Git branch for the Code-Along you'd like to attend before installation.
+Starter and Solution code are always available to learners for every Code-Along.
 You should always attempt to start with the starter code before looking up the answers; they are available to help if you are unable to resolve the solution yourself.

+- In general, the following commands will suffice to access the code:
+    1. `git pull --all`
+    2. `git checkout <branch>` (branches are given below)
+        ex: `git checkout 1.1-Intro-to-JavaScript-starter`

+-  If you need further assistance with Git, please reference Canvas, [this link](https://www.atlassian.com/git/tutorials/using-branches/git-checkout), or utilize The Help Hub.

-Navigate through different Code-Along lessons through the Git branching structure.
-The following lessons are available on the following branches:
+- The following lessons are available on the following branches:
     - [1.1-Intro-to-JavaScript-starter](https://github.com/bloominstituteoftechnology/web-code-along-user-data-management/tree/1.1-Intro-to-JavaScript-starter)
     - [1.1-Intro-to-JavaScript-solution](https://github.com/bloominstituteoftechnology/web-code-along-user-data-management/tree/1.1-Intro-to-JavaScript-solution)
     - [1.2-Arrays-and-Objects-starter](https://github.com/bloominstituteoftechnology/web-code-along-user-data-management/tree/1.2-Arrays-and-Objects-starter)